brian8181/streamy-cpp/README.md

 # New Name?

+## Streamy fro now anyway ...

 chnaging name since smarty is a trademark.
 I am thinking up a new one.

 ## smarty-cpp

-Smarty is a template engine for C++, facilitating the separation of presentation (HTML/CSS) from application logic.
+Streamy base on Smarty is a template engine for C++, facilitating the separation of presentation (HTML/CSS) from application logic.